dominicpalmer/dotfiles/README.md

     C:\Program Files\mingw64\bin

+Depending on the version installed, it may include prebuilt binaries for clang and clang-format.

 ## <img src="img/cpp.png" alt="drawing" width="20"/> <span style="font-size:larger;"> C/C++ </span>
 With MinGW installed and it's binaries added to PATH, VSCode can be used as a Windows development environment for applications written in C/C++.
-Excluding a possible need to rename 'mingw32-make' to 'make' in the MinGW folder, there is no additional setup needed beyond that of creating Windows specific VSCode project files for C/C++ in the **.vscode** folder.
+Excluding a possible need to rename 'mingw32-make' to 'make' in the mingw64/bin folder, there is no additional setup needed beyond that of creating Windows specific VSCode project files for C/C++ in the **.vscode** folder.
 To use Windows libraries, make sure they are included in the **C_Cpp.default.includePath** setting in **settings.json**.

 ## <img src="img/anaconda.png" alt="anaconda" width="20"/> <span style="font-size:larger;"> Anaconda </span>
 Install the latest of version of Anaconda for Windows, found at https://www.anaconda.com/products/individual.
 Add the location of the anaconda3 directory to Windows' PATH, usually found at **C:\Users\username\anaconda3\\**.
 Add the location of conda to PATH, found at **C:\Users\username\anaconda3\Scripts\\**.